anwesh-b/kubernetes-101/Day9_Volumes/Steps.md

-SSH into minikube
+## SSH into minikube
-Create a folder to store volume
+Since our host is minikube, create a directory in minikube.
-Get the directory path to store
+Get the directory path
+`/home/docker/volume`

+## Create a pod
 Create a pod using the path

- kubectl expose pod volume-pod
+kubectl expose pod volume-pod --type=NodePort --port=80
---type=NodePort --port=80

 minikube service volume-pod to open in browser